JacksonDorsett/EverLite/README.md

 ## About

-EverLite is built on C# using MonoGame platform on Visual Studio 19.
+EverLite is built in Visual Studio 19 using C# and MonoGame platform.

 The NuGet packets used are:

- - `MonoGame.Content.Builder.Task`
+ - MonoGame.Content.Builder.Task
- - `MonoGame.Framework.DesktopGL`
+ - MonoGame.Framework.DesktopGL
- - `Newtonsoft.Json`
+ - Newtonsoft.Json
- - `NUnit`
+ - NUnit
- - `sqlite-net-pcl`
+ - sqlite-net-pcl

 ## KC Studios Team